 “In COVID times, not only are these the skills that help us get us through the long days of lock-down, they are a requirement if MSLs wish to excel and continue to bring value to their customers,” says Darina Frieder, medical science liaison at global biopharmaceutical company UCB.
 “In contrast to mastering a new disease state or treatment, which MSLs are practically hard-wired to do, soft skills are much tougher to learn.
 Perhaps we should call them out for what they are – tough skills.”

 A successful MSL will set themselves apart by highlighting their soft skills — primarily, their ability to take complex information and share it effectively with people who are usually extremely pressed for time.
+A focus on data analysis can also help MSLs succeed in a rapidly-changing role and field.

 At the outset of the pandemic, the MSL role was paused because liaisons couldn’t engage with KOLs in a traditional manner.
 Conferences shifted online and meetings moved to video chat, while many new trials, aside from vaccine research, were delayed.